Welcome to today's edition of the Rush 24-7 podcast.

 It'd be the same argument.

-If I were to sit here and say ban every foreign student and get them out of the country, be no different than what the drive-bys are saying about trying to get rid of every gun.
+If I were to sit here and say ban every foreign student and get them out of the country, it'd be no different than what the drive-bys are saying about trying to get rid of every gun.

 We could go into the laxed immigration laws.

-We can't let anybody who's not an American into this country look what those people do.
+We can't let anybody who's not an American into this country.

-We could if we wanted to echo the drive-bys but took it a take it in a different direction, we could we could say this is it, legal immigration, illegal immigration, it's over because the people coming into this country, they get drunk and drive around, kill people, or they get guns and they go to college campus and kill people.
+Legal immigration, illegal immigration, it's over because the people coming into this country, they get drunk and drive around, kill people, or they get guns and they go to college campus and kill people.

-That the drive-bys are doing the same thing, only they are targeting guns for only one reason.
+The drive-bys are doing the same thing, only they are targeting guns for only one reason.

 They have a political agenda to take away your gun.